Our Nationally Recognized

 Guests & Faculty

-Virtuoso Program guests have included the music director of Marin Symphony, John Williams, The Alexander String Quartet, Cavani String Quartet, St. Lawrence String Quartet, Midori Goto, Chee Yun Kim, Zuill Bailey, Alasdair Neale, and others.
+Virtuoso Program guests have included the music director of Marin Symphony, John Williams, The Alexander String Quartet, Cavani String Quartet, St. Lawrence String Quartet, Midori Goto, Chee Yun Kim, Zuill Bailey, and others.

 Below is a partial list of schools that have admitted